-Bankruptcy is the “nuclear” option when it comes to getting out of debt and it is not an option to consider lightly.
-If you are declared bankrupt your debts will be written off once you have been discharged – which usually takes on year – but there can be serious implications if you go down this route.
+Bankruptcy is a serious option when it comes to getting out of debt and it is not an option to consider lightly.
+If you are declared bankrupt your debts will be written off once you have been discharged – which usually takes one year – but there can be serious implications if you go down this route.

 There are two ways to be declared bankrupt.
 Your creditors can petition for your bankruptcy or you can declare yourself bankrupt.